ETS-Android3/DryerReminder/README.md

 ## Technologies used and why?

 I used many technologies when developing the Dryer Reminder.
 Not only was it important to get the hardware and software right for the Pi and mobile application, but also the tools used to develop these applications.
 Most the decision made to use them came down to three factors.
-My experience with them, how simple were they to learn if I did not use them, and if they could be freely used.
+My experience with them, how simple were they to learn if I had no experience, and if they could be freely used.

 ### Hardware